Kaushika024/M1_Application_Cafeteria_Management_System/1_Requirements/readme.md

 ### Where:
 This project can be implemented in cafes and college cafeterias.
 ### How:
 This project elaborates basic concept for storing and generating ordered item’s detail.
-In this system, staff can sign up as a system admin, He/she can have full access to the system for maintaining daily records.
+In this system, staff can sign up as a system admin, He/she can have full access to the system for maintaining daily records and user can view menu's and order accordingly.

 ## SWOT ANALYSIS
 -------------------------------------------------------------------------------------------------